Smells Like Gen X • Billboard Year-End Songs

 Why it hit

-There’s also something deceptively simple about it.
+There is also something deceptively simple about it.
 A lot of songs from this period wanted to be grown, sexy, or aggressively stylish.
 Hi-Five took a lighter route and made a song that felt youthful without sounding disposable.
-That’s harder than it looks.
 The best pop-R&B records make ease sound natural, and this one practically floats.

 Gen X Rewind